Categorical absorptions of singularities and degenerations: Introduction

-In the case of Example~\ref{ex:geometric}\ref{ex:gluing} the situation is quite different.
-In this case~$X$ is a singular conic, hence any smoothing of~$X$ is a conic bundle~$\cX \to B$ with~$X = \cX_o$ being the only singular fiber.
-Note that~$E \subset \cX$ is a smooth rational curve (one of the components of the central fiber) and a standard computation shows that its normal bundle is~$\cO_E(-1)$.
-Therefore, the curve~$E {} \subset \cX$ can be contracted, i.e, there is a smooth surface~$\cY$ with a point~$y_0 \in \cY$ such that~$\cX = \Bl_{y_0}(\cY)$ with~$E$ being the exceptional divisor.
-Then~$\cY \to B$ is a smooth $\P^1$-fibration (with~$\cY_o \cong Y$) and the blowup formula gives a $B$-linear semiorthogonal decomposition
+In the case of Example~\ref{ex:geometric}\ref{ex:gluing}. the situation is quite different.
+In this case~$X$ is a singular conic, so any smoothing of~$X$ is a conic bundle~$\cX \to B$ with~$X = \cX_o$ being the only singular fiber.
+Note that~$E \subset \cX$ is a smooth rational curve (one of the components of the central fiber), and a standard computation shows that its normal bundle is~$\cO_E(-1)$.
+Therefore, the curve~$E {} \subset \cX$ can be contracted; \textit{i.e.}, there is a smooth surface~$\cY$ with a point~$y_0 \in \cY$ such that~$\cX = \Bl_{y_0}(\cY)$ with~$E$ being the exceptional divisor.
+Then~$\cY \to B$ is a smooth $\P^1$-fibration (with~$\cY_o \cong Y$), and the blowup formula gives a $B$-linear semiorthogonal decomposition

-Its first component is generated by the exceptional sheaf~$\cO_E(-1)$ supported in the central fiber of the conic bundle, therefore it disappears after base change to any point~$b \ne o$ in~$B$, and we obtain an equivalence
+Its first component is generated by the exceptional sheaf~$\cO_E(-1)$ supported in the central fiber of the conic bundle; therefore, it disappears after base change to any point~$b \ne o$ in~$B$, and we obtain an equivalence

-So, in this case the component~$\cP$ does not deform away from the central fiber; thus a smoothing of~$X$ is achieved by dropping ``the singular part''~$\cP$ of~$\Db(X)$ and deforming its ``smooth part''~${}^\perp\cP {} \simeq \Db(\cY_o)$.
+So, in this case the component~$\cP$ does not deform away from the central fiber; thus, a smoothing of~$X$ is achieved by dropping ``the singular part''~$\cP$ of~$\Db(X)$ and deforming its ``smooth part''~${}^\perp\cP {} \simeq \Db(\cY_o)$.
+In Definition~\ref{def:intro-deformation-absorption} we axiomatize this remarkable situation.

-We consider the latter case as more interesting.
-Axiomatizing it, we introduce the following notion.
-For a set of objects~$S$ in a triangulated category~$\cT$ we denote by~$\langle S \rangle \subset \cT$ the smallest triangulated and by~$\thick(S) \subset \cT$ the smallest thick (i.e., triangulated and closed under direct summands) subcategory of~$\cT$ containing~$S$.
+First, we recall some notation.
+For a set of objects~$S$ in a triangulated category~$\cT$, we denote by~$\langle S \rangle \subset \cT$ the smallest triangulated and by~$\thick(S) \subset \cT$ the smallest thick (\textit{i.e.}, triangulated and closed under direct summands) subcategory of~$\cT$ containing~$S$.